FrankSzendzielarz/AlgorandVisualStudio/README.md

 ### IDE Support

-This version of AlgoStudio introduces various IDE extensions to help with code generation and smart contract authoring.
+This version of Algorand for Visual Studio introduces various IDE extensions to help with code generation and smart contract authoring.

 IDE support remains on the roadmap too as the ARC4 and Application spec matures.